 “I have to take 45 sacks of civilian sh*t and turn them into combat ready Marines.”

-In the case of The Boys in Company C, there is another problem: the film has been completely eclipsed by Stanley Kubrick’s 1987 masterpiece Full Metal Jacket, which is very similar to this movie.
+In the case of The Boys in Company C, there is another problem: The film has been completely overshadowed by Stanley Kubrick’s war epic Full Metal Jacket (1987), which is very similar to this movie.
 When I say “similar” I mean almost like a remake.
-The two films have a number of things in common, including the late R. Lee Ermey, who played the main drill instructor in both movies.
+The two films have a number of things in common (a coincidence?), including the late R. Lee Ermey, who played the main drill instructor in both productions.

-While not as good as Kubrick’s masterwork (few films are), The Boys in Company C is emotionally potent with superb performances and many gut wrenching moments.
-Exceedingly well-directed by Canadian filmmaker Sidney J. Furie (The Ipcress File), this is a film that has been (unfairly) ignored for far too long.
+While not as good as Kubrick’s 1987 masterwork (few films are), The Boys in Company C is a well-crafted and emotionally potent movie blessed with splendid performances and many gut-wrenching moments.
+Exceedingly well-directed by versatile Canadian filmmaker Sidney J. Furie (The Ipcress Files and Lady Sings the Blues), this is an impressive movie that has been (unfairly) ignored for far too long.

 The Boys in Company C has a superb ensemble cast.
-Stan Shaw (The Bingo Long Traveling All-Stars & Motor Kings) is the standout: he is excellent as a kid from the “wrong side of the tracks” who has a hard time adjusting to military life.
+Stan Shaw (The Bingo Long Traveling All-Stars & Motor Kings) is the standout — Shaw is excellent as a kid from the “wrong side of the tracks” who has a hard time adjusting to military life.

 The rest of the cast is composed of many actors at the beginning of their careers.
-James Whitmore Jr. (son of James Whitmore Sr., star of the similarly-themed Battleground) is great as a sympathetic lieutenant.
-Andrew Stevens (10 to Midnight) and Craig Wasson (A Nightmare on Elm Street 3: Dream Warriors) play a couple of brave but naive soldiers.
-Film debut of the inimitable R. Lee Ermey, the drill sergeant-turned-actor who went on to appear in many movies and TV shows.
+James Whitmore Jr. (son of James Whitmore Sr., star of the similarly-themed, William A. Wellman’s Battleground) is great as a sympathetic lieutenant.
+Andrew Stevens (10 to Midnight) and Craig Wasson (Brian De Palma’s Body Double) play a couple of brave but naive soldiers.
+And, of course, the inimitable R. Lee Ermey, the drill sergeant-turned-actor who went on to appear in many movies and TV shows.

 Conclusions & Final Thoughts:

-Because I was in the military I can detect phoniness in military films pretty easily: The Boys in Company C is the real deal.
-While viewers shouldn’t expect this film to be equal to Apocalypse Now, Platoon or Full Metal Jacket, The Boys in Company C is a powerful encapsulation of the war experience boosted by excellent performances.
+Because I was in the military, I can detect phoniness in military films pretty easily.
+The Boys in Company C is the real deal.
+While viewers shouldn’t expect this film to be equal to Apocalypse Now (1979), Platoon (1986) or The Thin Red Line (1998), The Boys in Company C is a powerful encapsulation of the war experience boosted by excellent performances.
 Highly recommended!
 Color, 125 minutes, Rated R.